CodeYourFuture/syllabus/docs/workshops/git-desktop-workshop.md

 ### Exercise

-All students should now complete the following steps
+All trainees should now complete the following steps

 ```
 1. Create a repository called "Code Your Future".